Dogs have been gifted with a dazzling sense of smell, they are in the top 10 most powerful sniffers in the animal kingdom.

-For those of you who aren’t familiar with crate training dogs are den animals and will make a den within the house anyway. so the idea is to make that safe den a crate which provides an environment we can control.
+For those of you who aren’t familiar with crate training dogs are den animals and will make a den within the house anyway, the idea is to make that safe den a crate that provides an environment we can control.

 The difficult part for an older dog that has been living in the house for some time is that he sure has a safe place already that he is not ready to change, and this is where repellents come in handy.

-Because the idea for a dog is to have a spot where he can relax and feels safe if there is an irritating smell in it every time he goes there it’s just not doing the job he chose it for and therefore not worth it.
+A den for dogs is a place where they can relax and feel safe, if there is an irritating smell in it every time the dog goes there it’s just not doing the job he chose it for and therefore not worth it.

 This is when you present the better alternative which is the crate and you make a big effort into making the crate great.